karannandkumar/ReactRedux-GithubSearch/README.md

-This project is licensed under the MIT License React-Express starter kit (Developed by Travery Media) was bootstrap to start project.
+This project is licensed under the MIT License React-Express starter kit (Developed by Travery Media) was bootstraped to start project.